haxsaw/hikaru/docs/crd.rst

         metadata ObjectMeta  # which contains:
             name  # of the form plural.group; using our vars, f"{plural}.{group}" would do it

-Using this as a guide, here's once again how we' create a CRD definition object for the MyPlatform class:
+Using this as a guide, here's once again how we create a CRD definition object for the MyPlatform class:

 .. code:: python